NaeemF-ng/dvwa-web-enum-personal-project3/README.md

 ![](page-surf3.png)
 The nikto scan provided me with the "/" directory also knownn as the root directory which was an admin login page which isn't supposed to be accessible to the public, which is displayed in the next screenshot
 ![](page-surf3-findings.png)
-I visited the robots.txt directory which is commonly targeted by attackers, it also led me to the admin page
+I visited the robots.txt directory which is commonly targeted by attackers due to the fact that developers put sensitive paths within here, it also led me to the admin page
 ![](page-surf-4.png)
 ![](page-surf-4]54.png)